-DATE AND TIME: Tuesday, February 2, 2021, 10 a.m.
+DATE AND TIME: Tuesday, February 1, 2022, 10 a.m.
 CST PLACE: Emerson Headquarters, 8000 W. Florissant Avenue, St. Louis, MO 63136 ITEMS OF BUSINESS: To elect as Directors the four nominees named in the accompanying proxy statement.
 2. To ratify the appointment of KPMG LLP as our independent registered public accounting firm.
 3. To approve, on an advisory basis, the compensation of Emerson's named executive officers.
 4. To transact other business, if any, properly brought before the meeting.
-WHO CAN VOTE: Record holders of Emerson common stock at the close of business on November 24, 2020 HOW TO VOTE: Your vote is important, and we urge you to cast your vote in advance of the meeting by telephone, internet or mailing your completed and signed proxy card or voting instruction form, or in person at the meeting.
+WHO CAN VOTE: Record holders of Emerson common stock at the close of business on November 23, 2021 HOW TO VOTE: Your vote is important, and we urge you to cast your vote in advance of the meeting by telephone, internet or mailing your completed and signed proxy card or voting instruction form, or in person at the meeting.
 If you attend the meeting, you may revoke your previously cast vote and vote in person.
 Each share is entitled to one vote on each matter to be voted upon at the Annual Meeting.
 MEETING ADMISSION: An admission ticket for record holders (or a satisfactory account statement for street name holders) is required to attend the meeting.
 Please see "Proxy Statement Summary" for information on attending the meeting.
 If you have questions regarding the required information, or to request an admission ticket, please contact the Emerson Investor Relations Department at 314-553-2197 in advance.
-2020 ANNUAL REPORT AND DATE OF DISTRIBUTION: For more complete information regarding Emerson, please review the Annual Report to Shareholders and the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2020.
-A copy of our Annual Report to Shareholders for the fiscal year ended September 30, 2020 accompanies this Notice of Annual Meeting of Shareholders and Proxy Statement.
-This Notice of Annual Meeting of Shareholders and Proxy Statement and the Annual Report are first being made available or mailed to shareholders on or about December 11, 2020.
+2021 ANNUAL REPORT AND DATE OF DISTRIBUTION: For more complete information regarding Emerson, please review the Annual Report to Shareholders and the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2021.
+A copy of our Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the fiscal year ended September 30, 2021, accompanies this Notice of Annual Meeting of Shareholders and Proxy Statement.
+This Notice of Annual Meeting of Shareholders and Proxy Statement and the Annual Report are first being made available or mailed to shareholders on or about December 10, 2021.